How to Do Sun Salutation B (Surya Namaskar B): A Step-by-Step Guide

 Four-Limbed-Staff-Pose

-• Bring the left foot back beside the right and lower the arms to the floor.
+• Bring the left foot back to meet the right, and lower your torso toward the floor.

-• Press the palms against the floor and bending the elbows bringing the body parallel to the floor.
+• Press your palms firmly against the floor, bending your elbows to bring your body parallel to the floor.

-• The body is balanced on both the hands, toes, and the wrists are tucked under the shoulders.
+• Ensure your body is balanced on your hands and toes, with your wrists directly under your shoulders.

 14. Upward Facing Dog (Urdhva Mukha Svanasana)